Conformal transformation on metric measure spaces: Introduction

 \section{Introduction}

-Let $(M, g, {\rm Vol}_g)$ be a Riemannian manifold whose dimension is $n$, $\Ric(\cdot, \cdot)$ be the Ricci tensor on it.
-Let $w$ be a smooth function on $M$, the corresponding Riemannian manifold under conformal transformation be defined as $(M, e^{2w}g, e^{nw}{\rm Vol}_g)$.
-We know that this transformation preserves the angle between tangent vectors, and we have the following formula (see Theorem 1.159, \cite{B-E}), which builds a link between the Ricci tensor of the new manifold and the old one,
+Let $(M, g, {\rm Vol}_g)$ be a $n$-dimensional Riemannian manifold, $\Ric(\cdot, \cdot)$ be the Ricci curvature tensor on it, and let $w$ be a smooth function on $M$.
+Then the corresponding Riemannian manifold under conformal transformation is defined by $(M, e^{2w}g, e^{nw}{\rm Vol}_g)$.
+We know that this transformation preserves the angle between tangent vectors, and the following formula holds (see Theorem 1.159, \cite{B-E}).

 where $\D \d w$ is the Hessian of $w$ and $\Delta$ is the Laplace-Beltrami operator on $(M, g)$.
-In particular, we can use this formula to study the lower Ricci curvature bound under conformal transformation.
+In particular, this formula can be used to study the lower Ricci curvature bound under conformal transformation.

-The conformal transformation as above plays an important role in the study of differential geometry, also has potential applications in non-smooth setting.
-Similar to the case of cone, sphere and warped product (see \cite{K-C} and \cite{GH-W}), a new metric measure space can be constructed in an intrinsic way:
+The conformal transformation defined as above plays an important role in differential geometry, and has potential applications in non-smooth setting.
+Similar to the construction of cone, sphere and warped product (see \cite{K-C} and \cite{GH-W}), conformal transformation on metric measure space can be defined in an intrinsic way.

-Let $w, v$ be bounded continuous functions on a metric measure space $\ms$, we can build a new metric measure space $M':=(X, \d',\mm')$ where \begin{itemize} \item we replace $\mm$ by the weighted measure with density $e^{v}$:
+Let $w, v$ be bounded continuous functions on a metric measure space $\ms$.
+We can build a new metric measure space $M':=(X, \d',\mm')$ where \begin{itemize} \item [i)] weighted measure $\mm'$ is defined by: